Nord-Pas-de-Calais

-Nord-Pas-de-Calais (/fr/; Nord-Pas-Calés; West Flemish: Nôord-Nauw van Kales) was a former administrative region of France.
+Nord-Pas-de-Calais (/fr/; Nord-Pas-Calés; West Flemish: Nôord-Nauw van Kales) is a former administrative region of France.
 Since 1 January 2016, it has been part of the new region Hauts-de-France.
 It consisted of the departments of Nord and Pas-de-Calais.
 Nord-Pas-de-Calais bordered the English Channel (west), the North Sea (northwest), Belgium (north and east), and Picardy (south).
 Until the 17th century, the history of the North was largely shared with the history of Belgium (the Celtic Belgians during Antiquity were a multitude of Celtic peoples from the north of Gaul), that of a land that "for almost a thousand years served as a battlefield for all of Europe."

 The majority of the region was once part of the historical Southern Netherlands, but gradually became part of France between 1477 and 1678, particularly during the reign of King Louis XIV.
 The historical French provinces that preceded Nord-Pas-de-Calais are Artois, French Flanders, French Hainaut, and (partially) Picardy (part of Hainaut and Flanders is in the Kingdom of Belgium).
 These provincial designations are still frequently used by the inhabitants.
 The former administrative region was created in 1956 under the name "Nord" and maintained that name until 1972, when "Pas-de-Calais" was added.
 This remained unchanged until its dissolution in 2016.

-With a population density of 330.8 people per km^{2} on just over 12,414 km^{2}, it was a densely populated region inhabited by 4.1 million people, 7% of France's total population, making it the fourth most populous region in the country, 83% of whom live in urban communities.
-Its administrative centre and largest city is Lille.
-The second largest city is Calais, which serves as a major continental economic/transportation hub with Dover of Great Britain 42 km away; this makes Nord-Pas-de-Calais the closest continental European connection to the island of Great Britain.
-Other major towns include Valenciennes, Lens, Douai, Béthune, Dunkirk, Maubeuge, Boulogne, Arras, Cambrai, and Saint-Omer.
+With a population density of 330.8 people per km^{2} on just over 12,414 km^{2}, it was a densely populated region inhabited by 4.1 million people, 7% of France's total population, making it the fourth most populous region in the country; 83% of the population lived in urban communities.
+Its administrative centre and largest city was Lille.
+The second largest city is Calais, which served as a major continental economic/transportation hub with Dover of Great Britain 42 km away; this made Nord-Pas-de-Calais the closest continental European connection to the island of Great Britain.
+Other major towns included Valenciennes, Lens, Douai, Béthune, Dunkirk, Maubeuge, Boulogne, Arras, Cambrai, and Saint-Omer.
 The region is featured in numerous films, including Bienvenue chez les Ch'tis.